+- Contact sports once cleared by physician

+- Diving from the side of the pool

-- Resume most activities without restriction. - Please talk with the doctor about activities where high velocity/high speed falls are likely, such as water skiing, downhill skiing and horseback riding, bungee jumping, and parachuting. - You can participate in amusement or water park activities. - Motorcycling, free flying and parachuting are always dangerous.
+- Most restrictions are lifted at this time.
+Please talk with your doctor about activities where high velocity/high speed falls are likely, such as water skiing, downhill skiing, horseback riding, bungee jumping and parachuting.

+- Attend full gym class at school.

+- You may participate in amusement or water park activities three months after surgery.